It is possible that this gate held a position of prominence on our farm

 I usually don't take notice of the gate at all during the growing season.
 Leaves and grasses hide it mostly from my vision and it really doesn't lead to anywhere that we want to go.
 Instead, it waits until the late Fall and Winter months to remind me of its presence.
 The leaves are gone and the grasses and other plants have died back and I start considering whether or not this area is due to be 'cleaned up' this year or not.
 The answer, thus far, has been 'not now.'
 It is possible that the answer for us might even be 'not ever.'

-Then we get a nice frosty day and I found myself meandering around looking for some good pictures.
-During this time of year, there is more time to indulge in a little 'artistic creativity.'
+Then we got a nice frosty day and I found myself meandering around looking for some good pictures.
+During the "frosty time of year," there is more time to indulge in a little artistic creativity.
 And, if I am feeling like I'd like to discover some new angle in photography, I go back and revisit areas that have fallen into the 'not now' and perhaps 'not ever' categories.
 Why?
 Because, it is the places I don't frequent as often on the farm that I might find insights that wouldn't announce themselves to me otherwise.

 In this case, the insight is merely a confirmation of something I think I've believed for some time now.
 Not every part of a working farm needs to be 'cleaned up' and not every gate has to 'go somewhere.'
 As humans, we have a tendency to believe that everything has to work for us and that it is a sin to not take advantage of every resource.
 While I do not believe in being wasteful, I also am not so full of myself to believe that the needs of the humans on the farm are, by necessity, larger than other beings that make the farm their home.
 Sometimes it is the 'messy' areas that become the most useful by providing that location where the frogs and toads can hibernate or the the ground nesting bees can manage their colony with minimal disturbance.